 - Avoid placing red letters on a green background as well as red - on yellow.

 Pick the right frequency

-Finally, another important display advertising practice is to keep an eye on advertising frequency.
+Finally, the rules of display ads best practices state, it is important to keep an eye on advertising frequency (which can depend on many factors, see the picture below).
 If it is too low the users will forget about you, if it is too high - and they will be annoyed.
 This one is especially important if you need to choose among the best display ads within the campaign with different messaging and visuals.
 You can experiment, track their performance and then optimize your campaign continuously.